Paper 2024/740

 Abstract

 Recent years have witnessed a significant development for functional encryption (FE) in the multi-user setting, particularly with multi-client functional encryption (MCFE).
-The challenge becomes more important when combined with access control, such as attribute-based encryption (ABE), which was actually not covered by the FE and MCFE frameworks.
-On the other hand, as for complex primitives, many works have studied the admissibility of adversaries to ensure that the security model encompasses all real threats of attacks.
-In this paper, adding a public input to FE/MCFE, we cover many previous primitives, notably attribute-based function classes.
-Furthermore, with the strongest admissibility for inner-product functionality, our framework is quite versatile, as it encrypts multiple sub-vectors, allows repetitions and corruptions, and eventually also encompasses public-key FE and classical ABE, bridging the private setting of MCFE with the public setting of FE and ABE.
-Finally, we propose an MCFE with public inputs with the class of functions that combines inner-products (on private inputs) and attribute-based access-control (on public inputs) for LSSS policies.
-We achieve the first AB-MCFE for inner-products with strong admissibility and with adaptive security.
-This also leads to MIFE for inner products, public-key single-input inner-product FE with LSSS key-policy and KPABE for LSSS, with adaptive security while the previous AB-MCFE construction of Agrawal et al. from CRYPTO '23 considers a slightly larger functionality of average weighted sum but with selective security only.
+The challenge becomes more important when combined with access control, such as attribute-based encryption (ABE), which was actually not covered syntactically by the public-key FE nor semantically by the secret-key MCFE frameworks.
+On the other hand, as for complex primitives, many works have studied the admissibility of adversaries to ensure that the security model encompasses all real threats of attacks. - At a conceptual level, by adding a public input to FE/MCFE, we cover many previous primitives, notably attribute-based function classes.
+Furthermore, with the strongest admissibility for inner-product functionality, our framework is quite versatile, as it encrypts multiple sub-vectors, allows repetitions and corruptions, and eventually also encompasses public-key FE and classical ABE, bridging the $\mathit{private}$ setting of MCFE with the $\mathit{public}$ setting of FE and ABE. - Finally, we propose an MCFE with public inputs with the class of functions that combines inner-products (on private inputs) and attribute-based access-control (on public inputs) for LSSS policies.
+We achieve the first AB-MCFE for inner products with strong admissibility (from Nguyen et al., ACNS'23) and with adaptive security.
+In the end, our concrete MCFE leads to MIFE for inner products, public-key single-input inner-product FE with LSSS key-policy, and KP-ABE for LSSS, with adaptive security.
+Previous AB-MCFE constructions are either restricted in terms of weaker admissibility (Nguyen et al., ASIACRYPT'22) or considers a slightly larger functionality of attribute-weighted sum but with only selective security (Agrawal et al., CRYPTO'23).

 Metadata